xugengyu/paulxu_blog/_posts/2025-08-25-polyphase-channelizer.md

 date: 2025-08-25
 tags: dsp notes study communication
 ---
+The polyphase channelizer is a powerful tool used to efficiently split a wideband signal into multiple narrower channels.
+The plot below shows a simplified block diagram illustrating how a single channel is extracted, which we will examine first.
+Once we understand this process, we will modify the block diagram to extract all channels simultaneously.

+<iframe src="https://paulxu.me/images/2025-08-25/block_diagram.svg" width="850" height="500" frameborder="0"></iframe>

 This post illustrates the intuition behind the polyphase channelizer.
 All of the plots are interactive (generated using Plotly).